Exact thresholds for Ising-Gibbs samplers on general graphs: Proofs

 \subsection{Censoring}

 In general it is believed that doing more updates should lead to a more mixed state.
-For the ferromagnetic Ising model and other monotone systems this intuition was proved by Peres and Winkler.
-They showed that starting from the all $+$ (or all $-$) configurations adding updates only improves mixing.
-More formally they proved the following proposition. \begin{proposition} Let $u_1,\ldots, u_m$ be a sequence of vertices and let $i_1,\ldots, i_l$ be a strictly increasing subsequence of $1,\ldots,m$.
-Let $X^+$ (resp. $X^{-})$ be a random configuration constructed by starting from the all $+$ (resp. all $-$) configuration and running Gibbs updates sequentially on $u_1,\ldots,u_m$.
-Similarly let $Y^+$ (resp. $Y^{-}$) be a random configuration constructed by starting from the all $+$ (resp. all $-$) configuration and running Gibbs updates sequentially on the vertices $u_{i_1},\ldots,u_{i_m}$.
+For the ferromagnetic Ising model and other monotone systems, this intuition was proved by Peres and Winkler.
+They showed that starting from the all $+$ (or all $-$) configurations, adding updates only improves mixing.
+More formally they proved the following proposition.

+\begin{proposition} Let $u_1,\ldots, u_m$ be a sequence of vertices, and let $i_1,\ldots, i_l$ be a strictly increasing subsequence of $1,\ldots,m$.
+Let $X^+$ (resp., $X^{-}$) be a random configuration constructed by starting from the all $+$ (resp., all $-$) configuration and running Gibbs updates sequentially on $u_1,\ldots,u_m$.
+Similarly let $Y^+$ (resp., $Y^{-}$) be a random configuration constructed by starting from the all $+$ (resp., all $-$) configuration and running Gibbs updates sequentially on the vertices $u_{i_1},\ldots,u_{i_m}$.
 Then

 where $A \preccurlyeq B$ denotes that $A$ stochastically dominates $B$ in the partial ordering of configurations. \end{proposition}